oceanprotocol-archive/OEPs/4/README.md

 From there onwards, the integration with the rest of the system is abstracted.

-Depending on the implementation of the system, the usage of one plugin or another one could be made by configuration or using dependency injection.
+Depending on the implementation of the system, the usage of one plugin or another one could be made by configuration or using a dependency injection.

 ### Interfaces